min2bro/Flask_Tuts/README.md

 Try the `kentucke` search again.
 This, time, all the same results show up as in the previous correctly spelled search.
 That's because of the fuzzy parameter for the text operator.

-For reference, here are the two very similar though not identical queries, with the clear winner in terms of performance, customizability, and  on the left:
+For reference, here are the two very similar though not identical queries, with the clear winner in terms of performance, customizability, and user experience on the left:

 <table>